-- Children become familiar with the year one class and teacher during the year through play times throughout the day. - EYFS and Year one staff hold a transition meeting towards the end of the summer term where EYFSP assessment and information is shared and the needs of individual children are discussed. - A 'meet the teacher' meeting is provided for parents in September. - Children participate in a transition afternoon where they spend time with their new teacher and familiarise themselves with their new learning environment. - A transition booklet is provided to give children and parents information about year one and contains photographs of staff, the learning environment and a map to show them how to get to their new classroom.
+- Children become familiar with the year one class and teacher during the year through play times throughout the day and activities such as watching coffee morning rehearsals, etc. - EYFS and Year one staff hold a transition meeting towards the end of the summer term where EYFSP assessment and information is shared and the needs of individual children are discussed. - A 'meet the teacher' meeting is provided for parents in September. - Children participate in a transition afternoon where they spend time with their new teacher and familiarise themselves with their new learning environment. - A transition booklet is provided to give children and parents information about year one and contains photographs of staff, the learning environment and a map to show them how to get to their new classroom.